EliA437/Spoti-Tool/README.md

 - Set up your Spotify app with redirect URI: `http://localhost:8000/api/auth/callback`
 - Generated playlist images are stored in `backend/playlist_images/`
 - Users must log in with their own Spotify account to create playlists

+## Disclaimers

+- **Playlist Image Generation** - Cover art creation sometimes encounters issues due to OpenAI's content restrictions.
+If image generation fails, the playlist will still be created without a custom cover.
+- **Song Count** - The number of songs you enter is treated as a maximum.
+The app may not always find the exact number of tracks you requested, especially for very specific or niche prompts.
+- **Early Development** - This is an early version of the application and is still under active development.
+Some features may not work perfectly or may change in future updates.